hudsonssrosa/arm-wdio/README.md

         |   example.e2e.js

 ```
 Those files are already being ignored by `.gitignore`.
-Just remove those files locally as mentioned before.
+Just remove them locally as mentioned before.
 Any other file would cause failure in the Automation Practice tests if you remove them though.

 # Running the Tests